Brandon Foy joins BHGI naval architect team

 Brandon Foy joins BHGI naval architect teamWritten by Marine Log Staff

 Brandon Foy, P.E., has joined Bristol, R.I., based Bristol Harbor Group, Inc. (BHGI) as a naval architect.
-He holds a master’s degree in naval architecture and marine engineering from the University of Michigan and a Bachelor’s degree in Naval Architecture and Marine Engineering from the U.S. Coast Guard Academy.
+He holds a master’s degree in naval architecture and marine engineering from the University of Michigan and a bachelor’s degree in Naval Architecture and Marine Engineering from the U.S. Coast Guard Academy.
 He is also a registered professional engineer in the District of Columbia.

 Before joining BHGI, Foy was an officer in the U.S. Coast Guard and served aboard Coast Guard Cutters Hamilton and Resolute.
 After attending graduate school at the University of Michigan, Foy was assigned to Coast Guard Headquarters as a staff engineer at the Marine Safety Center and the Office of Standards Evaluation and Development.